microsoft/onnxruntime-extensions/README.md

 2. [CustomOp conversion by tf2onnx](https://github.com/microsoft/onnxruntime-extensions/blob/main/tutorials/tf2onnx_custom_ops_tutorial.ipynb)

-## Contribute a new operator to onnxruntime-extensions
+## Add a new custom operator to onnxruntime-extensions

 Welcome to contribute the customop C++ implementation directly in this repository, which will widely benefit other users.
 Besides C++, if you want to quickly verify the ONNX model with some custom operators with Python language, PyOp will help with that